Last Updated: Nov 20, 2018

 Nobody really knows for sure how useful and well-supported multi-card setups will become, however if you’re building a high-end system you may as well include SLI/CrossFire potential just in case by picking a suitable motherboard, having enough room in your case, and enough wattage in your power supply unless you know you won’t need it (or if you know you’d just rather get a better, single GPU later on if you want to upgrade).

-The Oculus Rift states 8GB as the recommended amount of RAM, while the HTC Vive lists 8GB.
+In terms of RAM, the Oculus Rift states 8GB as the recommended amount of RAM, while the HTC Vive lists 8GB.
 You can get away with 4GB if you're cutting corners to build the minimum viable build for VR, but since RAM isn't all that expensive and the boost from 4 to 8GB is very handy not only for VR and gaming but when running other applications, you should aim for 8GB.
 More than 8 right now is just luxury, and you can always add more later anyway, but if you want to future-proof from the get-go then by all means opt for 16GB.

 That’s practically all you need to know about choosing parts for VR except that you'll want to invest in a high quality, reliable power supply and a high-quality case with ample cooling.
 But that advice applies when building any type of gaming PC.
 Overall, the Graphics Card, CPU, RAM and motherboard are the key components to look out for when building for VR.